Sperm donation laws by country: Australia

 Laws relating to assisted reproduction vary between states.
 Since 1995, when a child becomes an adult, they can apply for the sperm donor's details.
 Sperm donors are not paid.
 Demand is high for donor sperm, and laws vary between states as to how many families a donor's sperm can be provided to.
 In Victoria, there is a limit of 10 families per donor.
 In Western Australia, the Human Reproductive Technology Act 1991 (HRT Act) limits the number of families for each donor to 5.
 New South Wales has a limit of 5 families per donor in the state.

-In Victoria, donor conception and Assisted Reproductive Treatment (ART), were previously overseen by the Victorian Assisted Reproductive Treatment Authority (VARTA).
-As of 31 December 2024, VARTA ceased operations, and Victoria's donor conceived registry and ART are now overseen by the department of health.

 High demand for donor sperm results in much of the sperm available in Australia being imported.

 Belgium

 There is no limit to the number of children born from each donor, however they can only donate to a maximum of six families.
-Before the law was changed in July 2007, a medical practitioner could make his or her own decision on the maximum.
-In the late 1990s Belgian fertility clinics (or sperm banks) imported large amounts of donor sperm from other countries and this led to Belgium becoming a 'fertility destination'.
-However, the Belgian Parliament became concerned about this and, along with the promulgation of the Tissues Directive by the European Commission, the Government decided radically to alter the laws relating to maximum numbers.

 Canada

 There is no upper limit to the number of donor offspring in Canada, but sperm banks generally follow the same recommendations as in the US, i.e. a maximum of 25 offspring per population of 800,000.

 The Assisted Human Reproduction Act banned compensation for sperm donors and imposed a bureaucratic system described as "cumbersome" on donors, after which time more than 90% of donor sperm used in Canada comes from the U.S. The federal government does not track the number of births by sperm or egg donation, and there is no registry.